U.O.E.N.O.: Rick Ross controversy

 In a line in the song, Rick Ross raps, "Put molly all in her champagne/ She ain't even know it/ I took her home and I enjoyed that/ She ain't even know it."
 A petition containing 72,000 signatures was presented to Reebok, demanding they drop Ross as a spokesman for the lyrics which appeared to condone date rape.
 Ross apologized for the lyrics, claiming they were not about rape.
-He was dropped by Reebok on April 11, 2013.
+Reebok dropped him on April 11, 2013.
 A Ross concert organized by the student association of Carleton University was cancelled.
-Rocko later dropped the Rick Ross verse in order to have radio play.
-In the Black Hippy remix, Schoolboy Q raps: "Molly in her drink, but she asked me to and oh yeah I got this on cam".
+Rocko later dropped the Rick Ross verse to have radio play.